SickanEkman/billboard_project_2/README.md

 # TAL - Text Analysis of Lyrics

 TAL gets Billboard chart information and creates visual output of lyrics.
-The project is made as a school assignment for the course *Applied programming for Linguists* at *Stockholm University*.
+The project is made as a school assignment at *Stockholm University*.

 ## Getting Started